roshansah1/Flipkart-Clone/README.md

 ## [Flipkart Clone](https://roshansah1.github.io/Flipkart-Clone/)

---> This is a simple pizza website created using React, Redux, HTML, CSS, and JavaScript.
+--> This is a simple E-commerce website created using React, Redux, HTML, CSS, and JavaScript.

 ## Features